The Used: The formation, The Used, and In Love & Death (2000–2005)

-Breakthrough (2006–2012)
+Lies for the Liars, Shallow Believer, Artwork, and Vulnerable (2006–2012)

 On September 12, 2006, the Used announced that Steineckert was no longer a member of the band.
 They said they felt they needed to move forward without him, and that there was a personality conflict between Steineckert and another band member.
 In late 2006, it was announced drummer Dan Whitesides of The New Transit Direction would replace Steineckert.
 Steineckert has since joined Rancid.

 On February 6, 2007, they released a live album, Berth, which includes a DVD that features video of their performance at the Taste of Chaos 2005 tour in Vancouver and a CD that features it on audio.
 The DVD also includes a biography of the band and four music videos.
 The biography depicts the band after the release of Maybe Memories, leading into the creation of In Love and Death.
 The sale of Berth lead it to be certified as gold.
 They spent most of the early part of 2007 on the Taste of Chaos tour before their third album, Lies for the Liars, was released May 22, 2007.
 They headlined the Give It a Name festival.
 In June, they played the MuchMusic Video Awards for the first time ever, and received their second nomination for Best International Group Video, for "The Bird and the Worm".
 They were scheduled to play Warped Tour in June and July, in support of their album, but were forced to cancel due to McCracken's vocal cord surgery.
 After McCracken recovered, the band played the Reading and Leeds festivals in August, and went on to tour the United States in September.
 Lies for the Liars charted in the top five in more than seven countries, and featured the singles: "The Bird and the Worm" and "Pretty Handsome Awkward".
 Although Whitesides had been chosen as the new drummer, Dean Butterworth of Good Charlotte recorded drums for the album.
 The six-month recording process was the longest the band had ever undertaken.
 Lies for the Liars generally received mixed to positive reviews.
 Originally, Lies for the Liars was expected to be a double-album.
 Nineteen songs were recorded, but they instead decided to save the songs for a future release.
 The album has been certified gold.